AI-14/YouTube-Audio-Downloader/README.md

 ![](screenshots/2.png)

 ## How to create a .exe file?
 >**Note:** *Install the modules/frameworks/libraries that these scripts are using if you do not have them already.
-It is better to copy all of them in your project folder or this repo folder when you download it.*
+It is better to copy all of them in the **src** folder.*

-Step 1: Download this repository or copy paste the files into your newly created project folder.
-Run these scripts to check if they are working properly.
+Step 1: Download this repository and run the scripts to check if they are working properly.

-Step 2: Create a new module **setup.py** and copy paste the following code (and save it in your project folder):
+Step 2: Create a new module **setup.py** and copy paste the following code (and save it in **src**):

 ````markdown
 import sys